AdobeDocs/dynamic-media-classic.en/help/using/upgrade-faq.md

 +++**Where can I learn more about paid training options?**
 See [Adobe Digital Learning Services](https://learning.adobe.com).

-For custom or individual training, please contact your Adobe Account Team representative.
+For custom or individual training, contact your Adobe Account Team representative.

 +++